 The barking and loud noises, noxious smells of cleaning chemicals, poop, pee, and lack of fresh air, temperatures, spacial concerns, overcrowding, and all of your dog’s somatosensory issues are all detrimental to your dog’s health.

 Most dog daycare facilities are opened by people with good intentions and business minds but who have very little background or advanced education in animal behavior or dog training and simply slap supervised by a “trainer” or “behaviorist” on a shingle and open shop.
 The majority of dog daycare and pet service businesses are opened by autodidact dilettantes who are out of work, don’t want to work in a corporate environment any longer, or had a pet dog when they were a kid and try to make a quick dollar or conclude that because of their love for animals they could dog train, open a daycare or boarding facility.

 In most states, there are no laws that regulate the staff of dog daycare facilities and licensing is nonexistent.

-Often I hear stories of daycare, kennel and dog boarding businesses that brag that they never have the dogs off the play-floor or are always uncrated.
+Often I hear stories of daycare, kennel, and dog boarding businesses that brag that they never have the dogs off the play-floor or are always uncrated.
 These businesses misunderstand and obfuscate their responsibility to provide a balance of play activities and quiet time rest and decompression for each pet in their care.
-Ideally, each dog has a quiet, clean, comfortable and secure individual “sanctuary” room, kennel run or large crate in which to rest for a nap.
-A time-out is as important or more than the playtime.
+Ideally, each dog has a quiet, clean, comfortable, and secure individual “sanctuary” room, kennel run, or large crate in which to rest for a nap.
+A time-out is as necessary or more than the playtime.